Bajrang Bahadur Singh

-Raja Bajrang Bahadur Singh Bhadri (1906–1973) was an Indian independence activist and politician, who served as the second Lieutenant Governor of Indian state Himachal Pradesh from 1 January 1955 to 13 August 1963.
+Rai Bajrang Bahadur Singh (1906–1973) was an Indian independence activist and politician, who served as the second Lieutenant Governor of Indian state Himachal Pradesh from 1 January 1955 to 13 August 1963.

 He was also the founder Vice-Chancellor of Pantnagar University.
-He adopted his nephew Raja Uday Pratap Singh as his son.
+He adopted his nephew Rai Uday Pratap Singh as his son.
 He was ruler of Taluqdari estate of Bhadri in Oudh.